-During the debate with the Acting Head of Communications, the Task Group focused on ways in which future initiatives and actions could complement and improve the current advertising and marketing strategies.
-Several suggestions were put forward and those are reflected in the following recommendations.
+During the debate with the Acting Communications Manager, the Task Group focused on ways in which future initiatives and actions could complement and improve the current advertising and marketing strategies.
+Several suggestions were put forward and these are reflected in the following recommendations.